heskettad/HESKETT_A_D_CYBERSECURITY/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly functional, in addition to restricting excess traffic to the network.

-What aspect of security do load balancers protect?
-	-The load balancer will ensure smooth functioning during high traffic situations.
+The load balancer will ensure smooth functioning during high traffic situations.
 The uptime will be more stable, as well as providing multiple redundences to ensure stable operation.

-What is the advantage of a jump box?
+Jumpbox Advantages
 	-The jumpbox is a secured workstation that is only accessed by a specific ssh key and ip address.
 This hardens the jumpbox and network from malicious attacks and other security threats.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.
--What does Filebeat watch for?
 	-Filebeat monitors specific log files and sends them to Elasticsearch for indexing.

-What does Metricbeat record?
 	-Metricbeat collects data that can then be outputed to Elasticsearch or Logstash.

 The configuration details of each machine may be found below.